raydot/civicprototype02/src/docs/PROJECT.md

 ### **3. TESTING FEATURES**

-- **Persona autofill functionality**
+- **Random autofill functionality**
     - As a developer I want a button to autofill user inputs with random legitimate US zip codes and priorities for testing.
-The random priorities should reflect concerns of US citizens ages 18-40.
+The random priorities should reflect authentic concerns of US citizens ages 18-30, expressed in casual, everyday language.
+    - The random priorities should include a balanced mix of perspectives (liberal-leaning, conservative-leaning, mixed/unclear, and youth-focused neutral concerns) to test the system's ability to map diverse inputs.
-    - The random persona will help feed new terms for mapping into the PPME so that it can build and improve
+    - The random feature will help feed new terms for mapping into the PPME so that it can build and improve.
 - **API Connection Verification**
     - **API Connection Buttons:**
         - **Check Google Civic API Connection**